Amisha-Ananda-Gowda/Cpp_Programs/README.md

 # armstrong.cpp

 # add2integers.cpp
-A program to add two integers
+A program to add two integers.

 # butterflypattern.cpp
 A program to print butterfly pattern